Knowledge Base S3 Sync

 --create-bucket-configuration LocationConstraint="$AWS_REGION"

-Create a file called kb-sync-policy.json:
+Create kb-sync-policy.json:

 {